hammadzz/BookOfLearnings/aws/aws-certifications-faq.md

 1. <b>Which certification should I get first?</b>

-    Are you on a hands on role?
+    Are you in a hands on role?

     NO (Non Technical Background)    ->  AWS Certified Cloud Practitioner <br/>
     YES (Developer, Architect)      ->  AWS Certified Solutions Architect Associate <br/>